 But do you know how DSR actually works?

-To put it simply, Debt Service Ratio in Malaysia is a method used by banks to calculate whether or not you can afford the loan you’re applying for.
+The DSR meaning can be put simply as "a method used by banks to calculate whether or not you can afford the loan you’re applying for".

 In terms of a home loan, this formula essentially helps the bank estimate how much you can afford to fork out for your monthly instalments.